Japan revises Fukushima cleanup plan, delays key steps

 10,000 WORKERS

-More than 10,000 workers will be needed annually in the coming years, about one third assigned to work related to the radioactive water.
-Securing an experienced workforce for the decades-long cleanup is a challenge in a country with a rapidly aging and declining population.
+More than 10,000 workers will be needed annually in coming years, about one third assigned to work related to the radioactive water.
+Securing experienced workforce for the decadeslong cleanup is a challenge in a country with rapidly aging and declining population.
 Nuclear Regulation Authority Chairman Toyoshi Fuketa raised concerns about a possible labor shortage following recent minor mishaps at the plant.
-TEPCO has expressed the intention of hiring workers for the decommissioning under Japan’s new policy allowing more unskilled foreign labor, but the plan is on hold following government instructions to address language and safety concerns.
+TEPCO has expressed intention of hiring workers for the decommissioning under Japan’s new policy allowing more unskilled foreign labor, but the plan is on hold following government instructions to address language and safety concerns.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.